We’ve all been bitten

 This past weekend, I returned to Cincinnati, OH—where I lived for many years in the Over the Rhine and Lower Price Hill neighborhoods—to attend the Appalachian Studies Association conference.
 It was my first time attending the ASA.

-Volumes have been written about Appalachian culture; the music, the dance, the quilting, the basket-weaving, the story-telling, and poetry.
+Volumes have been written about Appalachian culture; the music, the dance, the quilting, the basket-weaving, the story-telling.
 I appreciate it.
 It’s what I grew up on.
 And there was lots of it on-hand at the ASA.
 But, that’s not what I went for.

 I went for the ideas and politics.
 I went for the people fighting for a better Appalachia—and a better world.
 I went to meet author-activists like Elizabeth Catte, Crystal Wilkinson, and Barbara Ellen Smith.
 I went to discuss the history and future of Appalachian struggle.
 I went to the ASA to connect with young Appalachian activists that have been organizing against nazis in places like Knoxville, TN and Pikeville, KY.
 I went to meet the Black and queer Appalachians doing the work of fighting white supremacy.
 I went to get the buzz on the wildcat strikes of education workers in West Virginia and Kentucky.